Mary Reynolds Babcock: Reynolda Estate Era

-In addition to her familial, societal, and civic responsibilities, around 1905 Katharine Reynolds, with the full financial support of her husband, began to design her own estate of Reynolda.
-After buying over 1,000 acres of land north of Winston-Salem, she worked extensively with architects, landscape artists, and agriculture specialists to create not just a private house for her family, but also a self-sufficient model farm for exhibiting and educating on the most modern agriculture techniques.
-In the style of an English estate, a village with cottages provided for white workers was built; another community called "Five Row" was also built for black estate workers.
+Around 1905 Katharine Reynolds, with the full financial support of her husband, began to design a family estate named Reynolda.
+Following the purchase of over 1,000 acres of land north of Winston-Salem, she worked extensively with architects, landscape artists, and agriculture specialists to create not a self-sufficient model farm on the estate, in order to exhibit and provide education on the most modern agriculture techniques.
+In the style of an English country estate worker housing was built, with a village with cottages provided for white estate workers, and another community, "Five Row", built for black workers.